vullioud/torpor/README.md

 ## Installation

-Torpor is using jags (Just Another Gibbs Sampler) in the background and thus you should make sure to have [jags](http://mcmc-jags.sourceforge.net) installed on your machine.
+Torpor is using `JAGS` (Just Another Gibbs Sampler) in the background and thus you should make sure to have [JAGS](http://mcmc-jags.sourceforge.net) installed on your machine.
 Once jags is properly installed and working you can installed torpor in R by
 typing: